Tech Brew Ride Home

 Anthropic’s new deal with Google and Broadcom (and some newly released numbers) might be the tipping point in a couple of AI Horse Races.
 The gold rush/landgrab in the world model space.
 The dubious goldrush for SEO in the AI era.
 And an urgent wakeup call in the quantum computing will break cryptography space.
 Anthropic Tops $30 Billion Run Rate, Seals Deal With Broadcom (Bloomberg) Jeff Bezos’s new lab hires xAI co-founder from OpenAI (FT) How Accurate Are Google’s A.I.
 Overviews?
 (NYTimes) Ca

-- Intelligent reportAin’t No Drama Like AI Drama
+- Intelligent ReportAin’t No Drama Like AI Drama

 Published Apr 6, 2026